DogeTheBeast/College_notes/CHEM 154/Unit 2/Aufbau principle.md

 ## Exception

 The 3d oribital has less energy than 4s orbital for atomic number less than 30.
-Hence, when the option is available, chromium and
+Hence, when the option is available, chromium and copper

 Chromium - ${4s^1 3d^5}$